 As with so many Dylan songs, It’s All Over Now Baby Blue is a masterpiece of economical writing.
 The four verses cover a range of issues.
 These include the way the addressee’s state of mind develops as she tries to come to terms with the vicissitudes of her life, her spiritual development, and the relationship between helping others and saving herself.

 Although the refrain at the end of each verse always remains unaltered, it would seem to reflect her despair only at the end of the first three verses.
 By the end of the song, it can be taken as expressing new-found hope in that the woman no longer seems intent on dying, and seems prepared to act for the sake of others.
-The route to this hope has been difficult, however, as attempts to get a grip are submerged by bouts of despair, illusion and madness.
+The route to this hope has been difficult, however, as attempts to get a grip are submerged by bouts of despair and illusion.

 By the end of the song it seems likely that the woman is likely to start afresh.
 She’ll have made up for past failings.
 She’ll have done so by turning away from both her past and an imagined future, instead making the most of the present moment.
 By focusing on those around her she’ll be not just helping them, but bringing about her own spiritual renewal – and at the same time, a return of her mental wellbeing.